 We’re interested in gaining muscle, not just gaining weight, so our goal is to store that extra energy as muscle mass.
 But before we can do that, we need to ensure that there’s extra energy available to be stored.
 Without that extra energy, you won’t be able to store anything at all.

 When gaining weight under normal conditions, women generally gain around 60–70% of that weight as fat.
 So if you gain twenty pounds while eating a regular diet and doing regular exercise (e.g. cardio), then you’ll gain something like 7 pounds of muscle and 13 pounds of fat.
 That will help you become stronger and more muscular.
 After all, you’ll need to carry that extra fat around the block and up flights of stairs (which explains why overweight women have such strong lower bodies).

 The good news is that if you’re new to lifting weights, you’ll benefit from so-called “newbie gains.”
 Beginners are often able to build muscle quite quickly and leanly.
-You may even be able to lose fat while you build muscle.
+You may even be able to lose fat while doing it.
 Here’s how much muscle and strength women can expect to gain during their first year of lifting.
 For another example, here are Cassandra’s muscle-building before and after photos from gaining 22 pounds:

 Now, to be clear, you won’t be able to lose fat while building muscle forever, and you may not even be able to do it now.
 Here are some examples of women’s weight-gain transformations after a few months of lifting weights.
 As you can see, some people gain more fat than others.
 However, regardless of your genetics and circumstances, the vast majority of your gains can probably be lean.